SigmaHQ/pySigma-backend-crowdstrike/README.md

 Further it contains the following processing pipelines:
 - `crowdstrike_fdr_pipeline` which was mainly written for the Falcon data Replicator data but Splunk queries should work in the legacy CrowdStrike Splunk
 - `crowdstrike_falcon_pipeline` which was written for data collected by the CrowdStrike Falcon Agent stored in CrowdStrike Logscale.
-It effectively translate rules to the CrowdStrike Query Language used by LogScale.
+It effectively translates rules to the CrowdStrike Query Language used by LogScale.

 ## Supported Rules
 ### Falcon Pipeline